 Once the bridge was placed on its supports over the freeway, it would be spanning from end to end, and Members 2 and 11 would be in compression.
 The post-tensioning would no longer be required and the members would be de-tensioned.

 So on 10 March, the SPMTs (Self Propelled Modular Transporters) lifted the 950 ton structure and, over an 8 hour period, moved it to its final position over the freeway.
 The freeway was closed to traffic during this exercise.

 The SPMT supports were then removed, and the de-tensioning of Members 2 and 11 began.
 But as the de-tensioning progressed, cracks began to appear and get worse at a number of locations, including around Member 11.
 One of the contractors undertaking the de-tensioning became visibly disturbed by this cracking, and he took photographs.
 He sent them to his supervisor, saying, “it cracked like hell”.

 12 March 2018 – 3 Days Prior to Failure

-Two days later, on 12 March, MCM documented the crack development around Member 11, and at 4:51 pm sent photographs to FIGG.
-MCM said the cracks were concerning, and they requested FIGG review and advise the best course of action.
+Two days later, on March 12, MCM documented the crack development around Member 11, and at 4.51 pm sent photographs to FIGG.
+MCM said the cracks were concerning, and they request FIGG review and advise the best course of action.

 13 March 2018 – 2 Days Prior to Failure